Chain & Sales Forecasting

 How is this possible?
 CRMs allow sales reps to analyze customer details (including buying behavior) in real-time reports.
 They can expand in mere clicks to reveal the bigger picture or view how the product moves on a macro level.
 These insights provide real-time data that calculates more accurate and reliable sales forecasts.

 The information generated by a CRM system gives a more accurate perspective of true product demand.
 Statistical sales projections based on analytics like “average closing ratios” and “average close rate by sales stage” tend to be more accurate than methods based solely on an educated guess.
 They also allow a much more precise calculation of risk-versus-reward for each sale.

-Marketing and sales departments prefer to plan forecasts in dollars (revenue) while production management tends to forecast in units.
-Ultimately, for products to be available when the customer needs them, you need to develop a forecast by product in units.
+Marketing and sales departments prefer to plan forecasts in dollars (revenue), while production management tends to forecast in units.
+Ultimately, for products to be available when the customer needs them, you must develop a forecast by product in units.
 Your sales forecasting system should be flexible enough to aggregate demand on many levels of detail (in units and in dollars).
 This will meet all company-wide needs.
 CRM allows you to manipulate the data, and quickly match the unit or need your team requires.

 Forecasting in CRM is Changing the Game